DrabExistence/Genomic-Anomaly-Atlas/TERT_Promoter_Cancer.md

 The anomaly: A simple change of one letter in the "junk" region causes the gene to turn on at full power.
 The cell stops aging and begins to divide endlessly, turning into a tumor.

 For the Architect: This is an example of how a mutation outside the gene can be more dangerous than a mutation within the gene.

+These mutations don't just change a letter.
+They create a new landing pad for proteins (ETS transcription factors).
+Imagine a factory (gene) with a fence.
+A mutation is a hole in the fence through which "illegal" workers (proteins) begin to enter and start production (telomerase) when the factory should be closed.

 # Python
 ```python
 def analyze_tert_promoter(sequence, offset=0):